iamkulbhushansingh/twitter_sentimental_analysis/README.md

 Python(FrontEnd) and mysql(BackEnd)

 #### 🠊 Dependencies
-1. Tweepy
+1. Tweepy (used for retriving tweets from Twitter API)
-2. regex
+2. regex (used to clean stop words and unnecessary words like "in","a","the", hashtags etc.)
-3. tkinter
+3. tkinter (used for UI)
-4. matplotlib
+4. matplotlib (for creating dataframe)
-5. mysql
+5. mysql (used in backend for storing users data)
-6. textblob
+6. textblob (used for finding polarity of texts filtered)

 #### 🠊 Steps to run
 1. Create a Twitter developer acoount for secret keys.